AMSP-04/NETN-AIS/NETN-AIS.md

 ## EpochTimeSecInt64 datatype

 Time in AIS messages is represented as `EpochTimeSecInt64`.
-This value represents the number of seconds since the Epoch.
-The Epoch is:
+This value represents the number of simulation seconds since the Epoch, 1 Jan 1970.

-- 1 Jan 1970 (when using `wall clock time` ) or

-- the value `0` (when using `logical time`).

 In most messages time is in relation to an AIS position update.